-The greatest advantage I have had in life is that when I was young, I had many adults whom I respected tell me to, “do it while you’re young.”
-Of course, “it” could mean anything: take a risk, start a business, save for retirement, but for me, it meant travel.
-One day after years of hearing their advice, I started listening and I’ve been on a grand adventure ever since.
-This poses the question: Why Travel While Young?
+The most significant advantage I have had in life is that when I was young, many adults I respected told me to “do it while you’re young.”
+Of course, “it” could mean anything: take a risk, start a business, save for retirement, but for me, it involved travel.
+After years of hearing their advice, I started listening, and I’ve been on a grand adventure ever since.
+This poses the question: Why travel While Young?

 People say carpe diem like as if you don’t know what the future holds.
 Though you can’t know if this is your last day in good health or not, for many people, life can be somehow predictable.

 Let me break this down.

 The big exception to this is to become a youth exchange student.
 I am a supporter of the Rotary Youth Exchange Program, which I participated in at age 17 for a year in Germany. (leave me a comment below if you would like me to connect you with your local Rotary Club for more information)

 Related Post: The Secret To All My Success

 You may feel the pressure to hurry off to college or jump straight into the workforce, but the fact of the matter is that those things will always be there for you.
 If you want to hold off a week, month, or year to gain some experience seeing the world, you will be that much better prepared for those next steps and seen as a much more attractive candidate by the gatekeepers of your future.

-Of course, you can also study abroad for part or all of college or graduate school.
-There are many programs that will fund your way to study around the world.
-When looking into these, you will read a lot of prestigious language which might discourage you from applying, but I assure you that they need you to apply as much as you want them to say yes!
+Of course, you can also study abroad for a part or all of your college or graduate school studies.
+Many programs will fund your way to study around the world.
+When looking into these, you will read a lot of requirements, which might discourage you from applying, but I assure you that they need you to apply as much as you want them to say yes to your application!